 Joel Bakan is professor of law at the University of British Columbia.
 A Rhodes Scholar and former law clerk to Chief Justice Brian Dickson of the Supreme Court of Canada, he holds law degrees from Oxford, Harvard and Dalhousie Universities.
 An internationally renowned legal authority, Bakan has written widely on law and its social and economic impact.
 He is the author of the bestselling and critically-acclaimed The Corporation: The Pathological Pursuit of Profit and Power.

-Philip Ball is a writer and contributor to Nature, where he previously worked as an editor for physical sciences.
+Philip Ball is a freelance writer and a consultant editor for Nature, where he previously worked as an editor for physical sciences.
 He writes regularly in the scientific and popular media and his many books include Critical Mass: How One Thing Leads To Another (winner of the 2005 Aventis Prize for Science Books), The Music Instinct, Unnatural: The Heretical Idea of Making People and, most recently, Curiosity: How Science Became Interested in Everything.

 Lindsey Barraclough was born in Essex.
 She worked as a music teacher and lives in London with her husband and their five children.
 Her debut novel, Long Lankin, was published in 2011 to critical acclaim and was shortlisted for the Branford Boase Award, the UKLA Children’s Book Award, the We Read Prize and the Southern Schools Award, and longlisted for the Carnegie Medal and the Waterstones Book Prize.
 It was also named one of the best 100 YA novels by the American Young Adult Library Services Association.

 Mark Binelli grew up in Detroit.
 He graduated from the University of Michigan and received an MFA from Columbia University.
 He writes for Rolling Stone magazine.
 He is the author of the novel Sacco and Vanzetti Must Die!